 Collaborations

-> In the frame of 'Landscaping' research project by Whynot organization, Elisa creates a performance with Nica
+> Landscaping research project by WhyNot, Elisa creates a duet performance with Nica Roses, premiere Amsterdam BosTheater (NL) 2021

-> Bare Time dance performance, in collaboration with Dramaturg Koen Bartjin
+> Bare Time dance performance, Elisa choreographs a performance in collaboration with Dramaturg Koen Bartjin, premiered at W139 Amsterdam (NL) 2019

-> Reorienting The Fall video work, in collaboration with Visual Artist Chrystopher Tym
+> Reorienting The Fall video work, in collaboration with Visual Artist Chrystopher Tym, premiered at Cinedans, Amsterdam (NL) 2021

-> The Performative Role of Jewellery, in collaboration with Jewellery Maker Lavinia Rossetti
+> The Performative Role of Jewellery, in collaboration with Jewellery Maker Lavinia Rossetti, research project at the Royal Academy of Fine Arts, Antwerp (BE) 2018-2021

-> Solid Dance dance performance, in collaboration with Choreographer Sigrid Stigsdatter
+> Solid Dance dance performance, in collaboration with Choreographer Sigrid Stigsdatter, premiere at One Night Stand Dansatelier, Rotterdam (NL) 2019

 Fashion and video direction

-> Coordinator director for Magliano's Fashion show SS23 Milano IT 2022
+> Movement Coordinator for Magliano's Fashion show SS23 Milano (IT) 2022

 Curation